Signed in as:

 Notes from a reluctant housekeeper.
 Part guidebook, part memoir, part myth.

-This book follows the archetype of the Housekeeper.
-The one who fixes, holds, notices.
-It’s a good read for anyone who tends to spaces (physical or emotional) they didn’t build but are tasked with maintaining.
+This book follows the archetype of the Housekeeper, the one who fixes, holds, and notices.
+It's a compelling read for anyone who tends to spaces (physical or emotional) they didn’t build but are tasked with maintaining.

 Chapters include: